-- Board of Directors: Being an overseas branch, the Branch does not have a dedicated Board of Directors.
-The Board of Directors for Bank of China (Hong Kong) Limited represents the interests of shareholders, and is the highest decision-making authority and has the ultimate responsibility for the oversight of risk management.
-The Board with the assistance of its committees which includes a Risk Committee has the primary responsibilities for the determination of risk management strategies, risk appetite and risk culture. - Senior Management: The Branch's senior management is responsible in implementing these risk management strategies and ensuring development of policies and procedures for identifying, measuring, monitoring and controlling risk arising from new businesses, products and operating environment, or in response to regulatory changes. - Business unit (front office): Act as the first line of defence of risk management and is responsible for soliciting business in compliance with the risk management policies and procedures and within various risk limits, and for assessing and monitoring the risk of their business, and ensuring risk data is correctly entered, kept current and aligned with the data definitions. - Risk management unit (middle office): Independent from the business unit, and responsible for day-to-day management of different kinds of risks.
+- Business unit (front office): Acts as the first line of defence of risk management and is responsible for soliciting business in compliance with the risk management policies and procedures and within various risk limits, and for assessing and monitoring the risk of their business, and ensuring risk data is correctly entered, kept current and aligned with the data definitions. - Risk management unit (middle office): Independent from the business unit, and responsible for dayto-day management of different kinds of risk.
 Primary responsibilities for providing an independent due diligence through identifying, measuring, monitoring and controlling risk to ensure an effective check and balance, as well as drafting various risk management policies and procedures.
-In addition, responsible for reporting the implementation of risk management policies and risk profiles to the Senior Management and for providing supports and recommendations for their decision-making. - Supporting units (back office): Responsible for providing proper day-to-day operations support to ensure that there are adequate human resources and systems to support risk management. - Internal Audit: Responsible for conducting independent checking, and reporting to the Board on the quality of risk management supervision, the adequacy and the compliance of internal policies and procedures.
+In addition, responsible for reporting the implementation of risk management policies and risk profiles to the Senior Management and for providing support and recommendations for their decision-making. - Supporting units (back office): Responsible for providing proper day-to-day operations support to ensure that there are adequate human resources and systems to support risk management. - Internal audit: Responsible for conducting independent checking, and reporting to the Board on the quality of risk management supervision, the adequacy and the compliance of internal policies and procedures.